Pedram-Lab/bmbc-sim/README.md

 # recording a snapshot of all species every 1 millisecond
 sim.run(end_time=10.0 * u.ms, time_step=0.1 * u.ms, record_interval=1.0 * u.ms)
 ```
+This runs a simple reaction-diffusion simulation in a spherical cell and stores the results in the `results/demo_<timestamp>` folder.
 The `ResultLoader` API then lets you post-process outputs into pandas/xarray structures.
 All results are saved as VTK files for easy visualization in [Paraview](https://www.paraview.org/) or similar tools.